 Bacchus, known as a deeply sensuous god, is often linked to the intoxicating effects of wine produced from his fertile grapes, which serves as an inspiration for music and poetry.
 A myriad of words characterizes Bacchus, including dance, contradiction (representing both life and death), intoxication, fire, frenzy, madness, and ecstasy.

 This enigmatic cult is said to have preceded the establishment of the Dionysian theatrical festival in Athens.
-The followers of this mystical cult engaged in ritual displays of mourning during the god’s winter disappearance and exuberant celebrations to welcome his return in spring.
-These devotees of Bacchus, both men and women, were often depicted as being in a state of madness or intoxication.
+Followers of this mystical cult engaged in ritual mourning for the god’s winter disappearance, and exuberant celebrations to welcome his return in spring.
+These devotees of Bacchus, both men and women, were often depicted in a state of madness or drunkenness.

-Female followers, known as maenads, were particularly notable for their wild and untamed behavior as they ran, howled, and danced frenetically through the forests, consuming live animals, and adorning themselves with vines and grapes.
-The ingestion of live animals was believed to facilitate a union with their god, Bacchus, allowing them to “incorporate” him into their very being.
+The women who followed them, called maenades, were particularly notable for their wild, untamed behavior: they ran, howled and danced frenziedly through the forests, consuming live animals and adorning themselves with vines and grapes.
+The ingestion of live animals was thought to facilitate union with their god, Bacchus, enabling them to « incorporate » him into their very being.

-In recent times, there has been a renewed focus on these themes, fueled by advancements in archaeological chemistry and a departure from rigid adherence to Greek rationalism.
-Frenzy, madness, and ecstasy, recognized traits of entheogens—substances capable of profoundly altering one’s mental state—have garnered increased attention.
-Carl A. P. Ruck coined the term “entheogens” to dissociate hallucinogens from criminal implications and facilitate scientific exploration.
+Recently, these themes have been the subject of renewed interest, fuelled by advances in archaeological chemistry and the abandonment of rigid adherence to Greek rationalism.
+Frenzy, madness and ecstasy, the recognized characteristics of entheogens – substances capable of profoundly altering a person’s mental state – have received increased attention.
+Carl A. P. Ruck coined the term « entheogens » to dissociate hallucinogens from criminal implications and facilitate scientific exploration.

-Two aspects of Bacchus indicate that ecstasy may have played a more significant role than mere intoxication, possibly even excluding alcohol altogether.
-One of these attributes is the thyrsos, a staff or rod, often made from pine and adorned with vine vines, leaves, and occasionally pine cones.
-The thyrsos is intimately linked to rituals and celebrations in honor of Bacchus, the god associated with wine, fertility, ecstasy, and festivities.
-Additionally, the thyrsos is closely associated with the gathering of medicinal plants, as multiple sources recount women using the thyrsos during foraging activities.
+Two aspects of Bacchus indicate that ecstasy may have played a more important role than mere drunkenness, perhaps even excluding alcohol altogether.
+One of these attributes is the thyrsos, a staff or rod, often made of pine and adorned with vines, leaves and sometimes pine cones.
+The thyrsos is closely linked to rituals and celebrations in honor of Bacchus, the god associated with wine, fertility, ecstasy and festivities.
+Thyrsos is also closely associated with the gathering of medicinal plants, as many sources report that women used thyrsos in their foraging activities.

-This evolving perspective on Bacchusand his cult underscores the potential influence of psychoactive substances and altered states of consciousness in ancient religious practices, opening new avenues of exploration and understanding of ancient cultures and their spiritual beliefs.
+This evolutionary perspective on Bacchus and his cult highlights the potential influence of psychoactive substances and altered states of consciousness in ancient religious practices, opening up new avenues of exploration and understanding of ancient cultures and their spiritual beliefs.

-Bacchus’ second attribute, the maenads (or bachantes), hardly refers to inebriation.
-Insanity, depravity, extreme aggression: the symptoms indicated by the maenads are far too radical to signal the consumption of wine, which was far less potent in alcohol than today, and was moreover forbidden to women.
-Another problem arises when we note that the maenads went into the forest, far from wine and vines, and armed only with their thyrsos.
+Bacchus’ second attribute, the maenades (or bachantes), has little to do with drunkenness.
+Madness, depravity, extreme aggression: the symptoms indicated by the maenades are far too radical to indicate the consumption of wine, which was far less potent in alcohol than today, and which was moreover forbidden to women.
+A further problem arises when we note that the maenads went into the forest, far from wine and vines, and armed only with their thyrse.

 The true origines of Bacchus

 Although he lives on Mount Olympus, he’s not really an Olympian (he’s the only god whose mother is mortal).
-Researchers often trace his origins to Thrace, based on descriptions by Greek poets.
-On the other hand, other researchers trace a direct link between Bacchus and ancient archetypes from the Eurasian steppe or even India.
+Researchers often trace his origins to Thrace, based on the descriptions of Greek poets.
+On the other hand, other researchers establish a direct link between Bacchus and ancient archetypes from the Eurasian steppe or even India.
 Greek mythology has him appearing as a child on the mythical Mount Nysa, where he is under the protection of Seilenos and the nymphs.
-However, it’s not clear exactly where Nysa is located: sometimes in Libya, sometimes in Thrace, sometimes in Ethiopia.
+However, it is not known exactly where Nysa is located: sometimes in Libya, sometimes in Thrace, sometimes in Ethiopia.

-Ancient and modern evidence suggests that the origins of the cult of Bacchus can be traced to the Lower Dniester region.
+Ancient and modern evidence suggests that the origins of the Bacchus cult can be traced to the Lower Dniester region.
 In 1980, a Russian archaeologist named Evgenii Yarovoi discovered the possible burial site of an ancient priest-king, Thyrsus, depicted as a bull-horned god.
-Herodotus identified him as Agathyrsus, the ancestor of the legendary Agathyrsi.
-The archaeological remains of Usatovo indicate a pastoral population with abundant wild grapevines.
-Animal skins were so abundant, thanks to hunting as the main activity, that they were exported, including as containers for wine.
+Herodotus identified him as Agathyrsus, ancestor of the legendary Agathyrsi.
+The archaeological remains of Usatovo indicate a pastoral population with wild vines in abundance.
+Animal skins were so abundant, thanks to hunting as a main activity, that they were exported, notably as containers for wine.

-Russian researcher Vadim Tsymbursky calls him “the God between heaven and earth”, based on the interpretation of Old Greek proper names.
-Relying largely on semantics, Tsymbursky finds Bacchus in the Lower Dniester, in western Ukraine.
-In particular, he relies on the phonetic proximity of the Thyrsus, a large gathering stick attributed to the adpetes of Bacchus, and the river in question (the Tyras/ ό Τύρας).
-During the Neolithic period, the mouth of the Dniestre was the site of one of the world’s most advanced civilizations and part of the Thracian world, from which Bacchus traditionally originated.
+Russian researcher Vadim Tsymbursky calls him « the God between heaven and earth », based on the interpretation of Old Greek proper names.
+Relying heavily on semantics, Tsymbursky finds Bacchus in the Lower Dniester region of western Ukraine.
+In particular, he relies on the phonetic proximity of the Thyrsus, a large gathering stick attributed to Bacchus’ followers, and the river in question (the Tyras/ ό Τύρας).
+During the Neolithic period, the mouth of the Dniestre was the site of one of the world’s most advanced civilizations and part of the Thracian world, where Bacchus traditionally originated.

-According to Allegro, the name Bacchus (the original name of Bacchus), or Bak-khos, is an abbreviation of the Sumerian Balag-Ush, meaning “erect penis”.
-This terminology would have been frequently used among Semitic peoples to secretly refer to hallucinogenic mushrooms believed to have been sown by the gods.
+According to Allegro, the name Bacchus (originally Bacchus), or Bak-khos, is an abbreviation of the Sumerian Balag-Ush, meaning « erect penis ».
+This terminology would have been frequently used by Semitic peoples to secretly designate hallucinogenic mushrooms supposedly sown by the gods.

-If the idea that Christianity is founded on the protection of a hallucinogenic cult seems completely preposterous, even offensive, it’s worth recalling the more than anecdotal similarities between the resurrected Bacchus and the figure of Christ.
-Bacchus is also the God of fertility, represented by the vine that dies and is reborn each year, thus accomplishing the “miracle” of regeneration.
-Whoever drinks the wine of Bacchus becomes the eponymous god, similar to wine as a symbol of the blood of Christ.
-However, the transcendence associated with a divine beverage was also a defining feature of early civilizations.
-In Vedic India, the Rig Veda sings the praises of “soma”, which gives access to divinity.
+If the idea that Christianity is founded on the protection of a hallucinogenic cult seems totally preposterous, even shocking, it’s worth recalling the more than anecdotal similarities between the resurrected Bacchus and the figure of Christ.
+Bacchus is also the god of fertility, represented by the vine that dies and is reborn each year, thus performing the « miracle » of regeneration.
+Whoever drinks Bacchus’ wine becomes the eponymous god, just as wine symbolizes the blood of Christ.
+However, the transcendence associated with a divine beverage was also a feature of early civilizations.
+In Vedic India, the Rig Veda sings the praises of « soma », which gives access to divinity.

-The Greeks were familiar with many plants capable of inducing such terrors, notably belladonna.
-In the Odyssey, when Ulysses wants to free himself from the witch Circe, Apollo gives him a drink that will protect him from his own wine, suspected of being bewitched.
-The same hero will give undiluted wine to a Cyclops to put him to sleep and escape from his cave.
+The Greeks knew of numerous plants capable of inducing such terrors, notably belladonna.
+In the Odyssey, when Ulysses wants to free himself from the witch Circe, Apollo gives him a beverage to protect him from his own wine, suspected of being bewitched.
+The same hero will give undiluted wine to a Cyclops to put him to sleep and enable him to escape from his cave.
 The list of possessions or alterations during mythological events is strangely long.

 Why was Bacchus above all a symbol of ecstasy?
 Because wine, described as a medicine, was almost never just an intoxicant.
 Carl Ruck offers the following explanation: